dennisegonzalez/ksu-rec-center-app/README.md

-# 📖 About This Project
+# :book: About This Project

 ### Purpose